edictlab/SipFSM/README.markdown

             :action => :action5
       end

 The FSM facility considers the current application state and generates an event that is the most specific to the message it receives.
-If, for example, the FSM receives a response message `180 Ringing` while in `:state1`, then the most specific event to generate is the `sipRESPONSE_1xx` event.
-Similarly, when the application is in `:state2`, the `180` response message would result in generation of the `sipRESPONSE_180` event, the `182 Queued` message would result in generation of the `sipRESPONSE_1xx` event, while any other received SIP response message would result in generation of the `sipRESPONSE_ANY` event.
+If, for example, the application receives a response message `180 Ringing` while in `:state1`, then the most specific event to generate is a `sipRESPONSE_1xx` event, because there is no transition on a `sipRESPONSE_180` event defined in that state.
+Similarly, when the application is in `:state2`, a `180` SIP response message would result in `sipRESPONSE_180` event generation since there is a transition for that event.
+From the other hand, a `182 Queued` message would result in `sipRESPONSE_1xx` event, while any other received SIP response message would generate a `sipRESPONSE_ANY` event.

 ## Examples
 #### Example 1 - Registrar and proxy